Content on this page requires a newer version of Adobe Flash Player.

 RESEARCH

-Physiological and molecular organization of neuronal networks controlling walking
+Physiological and molecular organization of neuronal networks controlling locomotion in mammals

 Plateau potentials: a cellular mechanism underlying spasticity after spinal cord injury

 Severe abnormal motor function like spasticity develops as a consequence of spinal cord injury or damage to motor pathways from the brain.
 We previously made the hypothesis and provided evidence that the pathophysiology of spasticity is positively related to chronic expression of plateau properties in motor neurons after spinal cord injury.
 Plateau potentials in vertebrate motor neurons are mediated by activation of prolonged sodium/calcium currents and the expression is conditional upon activation of noradrenergic and/or serotoninergic receptors.
 The normal function of motor neuron plateau potentials seems to be to maintain persistent motor output and amplify synaptic inputs during rhythmic motor activity.
 To find possible targets for regulation of the chronic expression of plateau potentials after spinal cord injury we have used global gene-expression analysis from isolated rat motor neurons before and after injury to the cord using Micro-array analysis.
 These studies have shown that the chronic expression of plateaux may be related to changes in genes coding for the regulatory units for persistent sodium and calcium channels as well as a number of intracellular pathways that may regulate plateau expression.
-Moreover, we have identified transcription factors that seem to regulate clusters of genes with the same dynamic change in gene expression after injury.
-In ongoing experiments we aim at performing targeted manipulations of these pathways with the hope of defining new therapies for symptoms associated with spinal cord injury.
+In ongoing experiments using both the rat and the mouse spinal cord we aim at performing targeted manipulations of these pathways.
+Moreover we investigate the interaction of plateau potentials with changes in interneuronal network activity using mouse genetic, calcium imaging, and in vivo optogenetic.
+Our long-term goal is to define new therapies for symptoms associated with spinal cord injury.

 Mammalian Locomotor Laboratory | Department of Neuroscience | Karolinska Institutet | Stockholm | Sweden